rotskerr/airbnb-clone-react-native/README.md

 # React Native AirBnB Clone with Clerk
+DISCLAIMER

-This is a React Native AirBnB clone using [Clerk](https://clerk.com/) for user authentication.
+if you want to watch the program, I ask you to use an IOS device, as the program is poorly optimized for android (my fault) This is a React Native AirBnB clone using [Clerk](https://clerk.com/) for user authentication.

 Additional features: